Kikitheapp/Kikiapp/README.md

 ----

 ### Troubleshooting
--ensure you have downloaded Git and npm
+-Enure you have downloaded Git and npm

 -Make sure your in the right directory when typeing *npm start*